ibm-cloud-docs/vpc/about-contract.md

    **Note:**
    * Deprecated: You can use the image to create an instance using IBM Cloud CLI.
 Using the deprecated status can discourage the use of the image before changing the status to obsolete.
    * Obsolete: You can not use the image to create an instance.
-If you try to use an obsolete image to create an instance, you will receive a message that states that you can not use the image to create an instance.
+If you try to use an obsolete image to create an instance, you receive a message that states that you can not use the image to create an instance.
    * Always download the encryption certs correponding to the image and encrypt the contracts.